noahtheprogrammer/soltrade/README.md

 Then, use the designated inputs to pause, resume, or quit the program.

 ### Contributions
 if you have any interest in contributing, fork the repository and submit a pull request to have your improvements merged into the main repository.
 When opening an issue or feature request, be sure to provide a clear title and description of the issue you are experiencing or the feature you would like to suggest.
-Once submitted, I will review the issue and respond as soon as possible.
+Once submitted, we will review the issue and respond as soon as possible.

 ### Donations
-Soltrade does not include a platform fee and will remain free forever.
+Soltrade does not currently include a platform fee and will remain open-source forever.
 If you're feeling a bit more generous however, please donate to my $SOL address below.
 ```
 6XeQkUDZdsGsKBrhGWRuweHu4nbcv23t8r8vPt5xEsMv